lydia-ath/lydia-ath/README.md

 - 🎓 I graduated from the department of Informatics [Athens University of Economics and Business].
 - 🎓 I'm currently MSc student in Information Systems Development and Cybersecurity [Athens University of Economics and Business].
-- 👩‍💻 Java is my one and only.
+- 👩‍💻 I'm currently working as Security engineer (pentester) in SopraSteria BENELUX in Brussels.
 - 💜 My love are my violin 🎻 and my travels 🛪.

 ## My Statistics 📈